cpplibv/libv/LIBV-TODO.md

-app.theme: add lua <-> C++ linked ui elements for colors/float selection
-	- proper SOW update, and not just current state broadcast, currently this can lead to a data race on init

-check if mark remove should be recursive (<<< P3)
+background
+	anchor point
+	repeat, stretch, flexpoint

-libv.ui: multithreading cooldown for a single frame iteration.
-Aka: once_per_n_frame instead of 100ms
+libv.ui: multithreading cooldown for ui frame iteration.
+Aka: once_per_n_frame instead of X ms

-new enum gen
+app.enum: new enum gen | rename and refactor
 	- simple enum class, with a SINGLE function that explodes it into a struct
 	- find a nice operator | Yeah... it will be an ADL function
 	- its also a weak possibility to use a CTAD Enum class
+	| ADL function is the winner

-To fix property init
+libv.ui: To fix property init
 		| scroll bar should not calculate any fucking layout in non layout
 		| it does it so it can process mouse event
-	libv.ui: Initialize every property in the constructor, or at least by the end of the ctor libv.ui: Do not cache bar bounds in value_* functions | or only cache if attached
+	libv.ui: Initialize every property in the constructor, or at least by the end of the ctor libv.ui: Do not cache bar bounds in value_* functions | or only cache if attached libv.ui: Do not use properties outside of callbacks, the values WILL BE incorrect

 glow falloff is incorrect on corners, find a better solution